Does not apply to sports. Team sports

 • 3 midfielders;

 Equipment: ball, two goals with a net.
-All players are advised to wear spiked boots and shin guards.
-Typically, each team has uniforms of the same color.
-The goalkeeper's clothing is different in color, this player must have special gloves.
+All players are advised to wear cleats and shin guards.
+Usually each team has the same color uniform.
+The goalkeeper's clothing is different in color; this player must have special gloves.

-Football attracts a huge number of both adults and children, because it is a very passionate, emotional sport.
+Football attracts a huge number of people, both adults and children, because it is a very passionate, emotional sport.
 The result remains intriguing until the last moment.
-Football, unlike hockey, can be played by anyone.
+Unlike hockey, anyone can play football.

-Listing popular sports games, basketball is called the second after football.
-Unlike football, the origin of this game is known for sure.
+When listing popular sports games, basketball is called second after football.
+Unlike football, the origins of this game are known with certainty.
 Basketball was invented by an American doctor, coach and priest - James Naismith.
-The basis of the new sport was the school entertainment “duck on the rock”.
-The very first basketball game in 1891 featured peach baskets and a soccer ball.
+The basis of the new sport was the school entertainment “duck on a rock”.
+The very first basketball competition in 1891 used peach baskets and soccer ball.
 The game was liked by the general public and soon spread throughout the world.
-Naismith's original rules have evolved since then.
+Naismith's original rules have changed since then.

 But the main principles remain the same:

-• From 3 to 5 people can play on the court at the same time;
+• From 3 to 5 people can play on the site at the same time;

-• Players must shoot the ball into the opponent's basket, and not allow the balls to be thrown into their own basket;
+• Players must throw the ball into the opponent's basket, and not allow balls to be thrown into their own basket;

 • All actions with the ball are performed only with the hands;